RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 If you stream online video content, it needs to be seamless.
 Today, viewers demand the highest quality content.
 If they have difficulty watching your video stream, you could lose viewers.
 Therefore, ensuring you stream video, audio data and media files in the best quality is paramount to your online content success.

 Live video streaming is particularly popular and requires the proper set-up.
-Without using the right protocol, your social media platforms’ streams and ability to for streaming video and audio data will be compromised.
+Without using the right protocol, your social media platforms’ streams and ability to stream video and audio data will be compromised.

 In this article, we’ll cover two of the most popular streaming protocols, RTMP and RTSP.
 These streaming protocols are responsible for your viewers being able to view your content.
 Depending on your equipment and needs, one will be better for you than the other.
 We’ll compare them and detail the differences and pros and cons so you can choose the best one for your video and audio streams.
 By the end, you’ll be able to make the most informed decision on the streaming protocol that’s right for you.